ProxyNode1/Backtracking-MGT/Backtracking/Index.md

 	- If not, why dont they like it?
 - When does the architect allows the 2 way navigation, and when do they dont allow it?

-### Repetition:
-- What are the benefits of repeating an activity?
-- When do people like it?
-- When do people hate it?